redhat-cop/uncontained.io/CONTRIBUTING.md

 ## Setting up your environment

 This site is powered by [Jekyll](https://jekyllrb.com/).
 Running it on your local machine requires a working [Ruby](https://www.ruby-lang.org/en/) installation with [Bundler](http://bundler.io/).
-You can use Docker or your native operating system.
+We recommend using the docker container method (for obvious reasons) instead of your native operating system, but you may choose either environment setup.

 ### Docker QuickStart Guide